Go Fish (Buffy the Vampire Slayer): Plot

-Buffy arrives at school in a car with Cameron, a member of the Razorbacks swim team.
-He makes persistent and unwelcome sexual advances, so Buffy slams his head against the steering wheel.
-Giles informs Buffy that the remains of Dodd, another swim team-member, were found on the beach after a party.
-The Scooby Gang try to determine what killed him.
+Giles and the Scooby Gang decide to determine what killed Dodd.
 Xander bumps into Cameron, who rubs his elite status in Xander's face.
 After Cameron goes to the cafeteria for a snack, Xander hears him scream.
-Investigating, Xander finds: a ransacked cafeteria; Cameron's skin; a gill monster (humanoid sea-creature).

-In the library, Cordelia sketches the creature that Xander saw.
-Buffy and Willow return, having been informed that Cameron and Dodd were the Razorbacks' two best swimmers; after them was Gage.
+Investigating, Xander finds a ransacked cafeteria, Cameron's skin, and a gill monster.
+In the library, Cordelia sketches the creature that Xander describes.
+Buffy and Willow return to report that Cameron and Dodd were the Razorbacks' two best swimmers; Gage was third, but is now their best.
 Having little else to go on, Buffy shadows Gage as the potential next target.

 At the Bronze that night, Gage confronts Buffy about her following him; she tells him that he may be in danger.
 He does not believe her and leaves, only to be attacked by Angelus in the parking lot.
 Buffy fights off the vampire, noting as she does that Angelus was spitting out Gage's blood rather than drinking it.
+Gage asks Buffy to walk him home to keep him safe.

 The following day, Buffy and Willow and Cordelia sit in on swim practice.
 They discuss Angelus' behavior, and speculate that the swim team may be taking steroids—which repel vampires, but attract gill monsters.
 Xander joins the swim team in order to get information from places the girls would not have access to.

-Buffy hears Gage cry out in pain; she finds him and a teammate in the locker room, transforming into two more of the creatures.
+Buffy hears Gage cry out in pain; she finds him and a teammate in the boys' locker room, transforming into two more of the creatures.
 Both monsters attack and wound Buffy; just in time, Marin enters and chases them off.
 Buffy and Giles tell Coach Marin that members of his team are not being killed by the creatures, but are transforming into them.
 Meanwhile, Xander tries to find out what drug his teammates are taking, and how to get it.
 He finds out that the "steroids" are being pumped in with the sauna-steam; Xander is inhaling it as they speak.

-It is revealed that Nurse Greenliegh is a co-conspirator with Marin; they have been conducting experiments on the swim team with fish DNA, in order to enhance the Razorbacks' performance.
-When Nurse Greenliegh insists they end the experiments, Marin forces her into an open grate leading to the sewers.
+It is revealed that Nurse Greenliegh works with Marin to conduct experiments on the swim team with fish DNA, in order to enhance the Razorbacks' performance.
+When Greenliegh insists they end the experiments, Marin forces her into an open grate leading to the sewers.
 The creatures attack and kill her.